PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 The REST API needs to support the following operations:

-* Create a new account.
+* Create a new account
-* Login to an existing account.
+* Login to an existing account
-* When logged in, apply CRUD (Create, Read, Update, Delete) operations on at least one of the other two type of resources that belongs to the account the user logged in to.
+* When logged in, apply CRUD (Create, Read, Update, Delete) operations on at least one of the other two type of resources that belongs to the account the user logged in to

 One usually doesn't use sessions in REST APIs to remember that a user has logged in.
 Sessions relies on cookies and supporting all features of cookies is hard for clients.
 Instead, one usually uses tokens instead, which are much simpler.